Issuing penalty infringement notices

 You can elect to have a PIN matter dealt with by a court.

 To elect to have a PIN dealt with by a court, tick the 'Court Election' box on the reverse side of the PIN.
 The bottom of the PIN must also be co-signed by an authorised witness such as a Justice of the Peace (JP) or Commissioner of Declarations (C.Dec).

 The signed and witnessed PIN must be returned to the address provided.

 For all other departmental PIN matters, the court election section must be completed and returned to the address provided.

-You can download these gas safety resources for printing from our safety campaign page.
+You can download gas safety resources for printing from our safety campaign page.